nschonni/healthvault-docs/healthvault/about-global-architecture.md

 ### DOPU and Patient Connect applications

-<a href="dopu.md" id="PageContent_13994_17">HealthVault drop-off and pick-up (DOPU)</a> workflows typically involve an in-person encounter.
+[HealthVault drop-off and pick-up (DOPU)](dopu.md) workflows typically involve an in-person encounter.
 After the in-person encounter, the application drops off the data in an instance and notifies the user, normally through e-mail, that a package is waiting in HealthVault for the user to pick-up.
 The notification includes a link to the HealthVault instance where the package is stored.
 Applications that send data to users using the DOPU mechanism must determine the destination HealthVault instance for a package at the time they create the package.
 It’s not possible for a DOPU package stored in one instance to be picked-up by a user with an account in a different instance.

-Applications that use the <a href="patient-connect.md" id="PageContent_13994_18">Patient Connect</a> model to establish authorization with users also typically involve an in-person encounter and a notification to the user with a link to a specific HealthVault instance where a connect request is waiting for the user to pick-up.
+Applications that use the [Patient Connect](patient-connect.md) model to establish authorization with users also typically involve an in-person encounter and a notification to the user with a link to a specific HealthVault instance where a connect request is waiting for the user to pick-up.
 Similar to DOPU packages, with Patient Connect, the application must determine the destination instance for the connect request at the time the request is created.
 It is not possible for a Patient Connect request to be stored in one instance and to be picked-up by a user with an account in a different instance.

 DOPU and Patient Connect applications can choose the destination instance for packages and connect requests based on the target population of the application and the user's country.
 For example, a US-based hospital that largely serves a region-specific population of the US will likely choose to drop-off packages and connect requests in the US instance only.